WrenSwift/SimsSwitcher/docs/Archive/[arc1.0.0]readme.md

   Save and load sets of enabled mods as named presets for different play styles or testing setups.

 - **Packs Management:**
-  View, enable, or disable Sims 4 packs using friendly names loaded from a cloud CSV file (with local fallback).
+  View, enable, or disable Sims 4 packs using friendly names loaded from a CSV file.

 - **Pack Presets:**
   Save and load sets of enabled packs as named presets, making it easy to switch between different pack configurations.